 However, where demand is price elastic (right) the tax leads to only a small rise in price from £13 to £14.
 The consumer burden is relatively smaller.

 A rise in excise duty or VAT can lead to one-off price increases.
 Therefore, it tends to cause cost-push inflation.
 However, the inflationary impact of the tax increase will only last one year (unless it changes expectations of inflation).

 Higher taxes during a time of stagnant wages can lead to a decline in real incomes.
 This shows the inflation rate in the UK.
 In 2011, CPI was over 5%.
 However, the inflation measure CPI-CT (which excludes taxes was lower at just 3%)

 Tax and social efficiency

-Without tax, the market price of producing chemicals, may be less than the social cost.
+Without the tax, the market price of producing chemicals may be less than the social cost.
 The tax can increase the price to reflect the greater social marginal cost.
-In the above diagram, the tax of P2-P0 increases price to P2 and reduces demand from Q1 to Q2.
+In the above diagram, the tax of P2-P0 increases the price to P2 and reduces demand from Q1 to Q2.

 Demand for cigarettes tends to be price inelastic.
 Because smokers are addicted they are willing to pay the higher price.
 Therefore, in the short-term, higher tax raises revenue for the government but has limited impact on reducing smoking rates.